 In short, despite a disclaimer that their document preparation services are not a substitute for the advice of an attorney, they try to convince you that the advice of an attorney is simply not necessary.

-As part of an experiment, Minnesota attorney, Gregory Luce, who is currently the Practice Development Director at the Minnesota State Bar Association, agreed to buy a will though LegalZoom.
-He has recorded his progress doing so in a series on his Practice Blawg and plans to compare the service and will he obtains from LegalZoom with the process of getting a will prepared by an attorney.
+Several years ago, a Minnesota attorney named Gregory Luce, who was the Practice Development Director at the Minnesota State Bar Association, agreed to buy a Will on LegalZoom.
+He recorded his progress doing so in a series on his Practice Blawg to compare the service and Will he obtained from LegalZoom with the process of getting a Will prepared by an attorney.

-Greg is married, and has two children: one from a previous marriage and the other from his current marriage.
-Even though he does not practice estate planning, he is a licensed attorney.
-His experience provides a glimpse at how even an educated consumer may be lulled into “peace of mind” by a document with significant flaws.
+At the time Greg recorded the series, he was married, and had two children: one from a previous marriage and the other from his current marriage.
+Even though he was a licensed attorney, he did not practice estate planning.
+His experience provided a glimpse at how even educated consumers may be lulled into “peace of mind” by a document with significant flaws.

 Is the advice of an attorney necessary in the preparation of a will?

-Greg posted a video on his blog that documents his experience of obtaining a will through LegalZoom.
-Although it’s somewhat lengthy, I’d encourage you to watch it because it demonstrates how easy it is for even an attorney to make significant mistakes.
+Greg posted a video on his blog that documents his experience of obtaining a Will through LegalZoom.
+I wish I had downloaded it before Greg pulled down his blog because it was a good example of how easy it is for even an attorney to make significant mistakes.

 But LegalZoom is not a law firm.
-It is not permitted to review your answers for legal sufficiency, draw legal conclusions, provide legal advice or apply the law to the facts of your particular situation.
+It cannot review your answers for legal sufficiency, draw legal conclusions, provide legal advice or apply the law to the facts of your particular situation.

 Consequently, LegalZoom resorts to providing only general information on legal issues commonly encountered, and offers guidance in some instances by indicating that a majority of its customers have answered a question a certain way.